-The default value for both the username and groupname is "nobody".
+The default value for both the username and groupname is nobody (or nogroup on systems that have it when configure script runs).
 This was done since it's slightly better than staying around as root.
 Running things as nobody is not a good idea, since it's a hack for NFS access.
 You should create at least one separate user for this software.